hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_upgrades.rst

 State and Migration IDs
 +++++++++++++++++++++++

-Synchronizer upgrades with downtime effectively clone the state of the existing synchronizer.
+Synchronizer upgrades with downtime effectively clone the state of the existing synchronizer, with some finer points:
-This implies a number of finer points:

 - All :ref:`identities <sv-identities-overview>` are reused, which includes all party IDs, all participant, sequencer and mediator (node) identities, as well as CometBFT node identities.
+  This is realized through exporting and importing a :ref:`migration dump <sv-upgrades-dumps>`.
 - Active ledger state is preserved.
+  This is also realized through exporting and importing a :ref:`migration dump <sv-upgrades-dumps>`.
 - Historical app state (such as transaction history) is preserved.
+  This is realized through persisting and reusing the (PostgreSQL) databases of the SV node apps (``sv``, ``scan``, ``validator``).
+- The CometBFT blockchain is **not** preserved.
+  The upgraded synchronizer starts with a fresh CometBFT chain.
+  CometBFT node state from the existing synchronizer is discarded.

 For avoiding conflicts across migrations, we use the concept of a migration ID: